Uvez/E2E_Playwright_tests/README.md

 # E2E_Playwright_tests
-End to End Framework with Playwright - UI and API
+End to End Framework with Playwright - UI and API,DB